-The Department of Defense Education Activity (DoDEA) College and Career Ready Standards (CCRS) summative assessments will be administered in either computer-based testing (CBT) or paperbased testing (PBT) format.
+The Department of Defense Education Activity (DoDEA) College and Career Ready Standards (CCRS) summative assessments will be administered online.
+Paper testing is offered as an accommodation for students who have the accommodation in their education plans.
 English language arts/literacy (ELA/L) assessments will focus on writing effectively when analyzing text.
 Mathematics assessments will focus on applying skills and concepts, and understanding multi-step problems that require abstract reasoning and modeling real-world problems, precision, perseverance, and strategic use of tools.
-In both content areas, students will also demonstrate their acquired skills and knowledge by answering selected response items and fill-in-theblank questions.
+In both content areas, students will also demonstrate their acquired skills and knowledge by answering selected response items and fill-in-the-blank questions.

-Each assessment comprises multiple units, and additionally, one of the mathematics units (at Grades 6, 7, and High School) is split into two sections: a non-calculator section and a calculator section.
+Each assessment comprises multiple units, and additionally, one of the mathematics units (at Grades 6 and 7 is split into two sections: a non-calculator section and a calculator section.
 Refer to Section 2.4 for additional information about the number of units for each assessment.